afoote31/afoote31.github.io/_posts/2026-07-10-Comparing-Leads.md

 ---

 This week, I was listening to the [Wharton Moneyball Podcast](https://open.spotify.com/show/7euXqPldw3dB4gX0HP2J5H?si=d51bd39ac5854adf) hosted by professors who discuss statistics in sports.
 Professor [Adi Wyner](https://statistics.wharton.upenn.edu/profile/ajw/) and one of his graduate student collaborators, [Jonathan Pipping](https://www.linkedin.com/in/jdpipping/), mentioned their [research from NESSIS 2025](https://www.youtube.com/watch?v=J0-GQnOtSkI) on win probabilities.
-While they focused on blown leads, it got me thinking about how different leads compare.
-In this post, I explore how different leads compare across soccer, basketball, and American football.
+While they focused on blown leads, it got me thinking about how different leads compare, which I explore for soccer, basketball, and American football in this post.
 Conditional on time elapsed in the game and score differential, I estimate the probability that the home team will win the game by simply taking the proportion of home teams that have won the game in the data.

-Previous research from Wyner and Ryan Brill demonstrate that the complexity in estimating win probability is not adequately appreciated, and factors such as selection bias lead to biased estimates that don't properly communicate the uncertainty<d-cite key="brillHumility"></d-cite><d-cite key="brillHumilitySim"></d-cite>.
-With this in mind, my model certainly does not capture all of the intricacies of estimating win probability.
-However, conditioning on team quality and game state factors would make comparisons across sports more difficult, as those variables would inherently be intertwined with the specific rules of the game, whereas time elapsed is common to all sports studied, and works commonly in each of them.
+Previous research from Wyner and Ryan Brill demonstrate that the complexity in estimating win probability is not adequately appreciated, and factors such as selection bias lead to unreliable estimates that don't properly communicate the uncertainty<d-cite key="brillHumility"></d-cite><d-cite key="brillHumilitySim"></d-cite>.
+With this in mind, my model certainly does not capture all of the intricacies of estimating win probability, thus the estimates are probably a little bit off.
+However, conditioning on team quality and game state factors would make comparisons across sports more difficult, as those variables would inherently be intertwined with the specific rules of the game, whereas time elapsed is common to all sports studied.

-Part of the inspiration for this post is the World Cup.
+Part of the inspiration for this post is also the World Cup.
 While I am an informed consumer of basketball and American football, I know almost nothing about soccer.
-Thus, when I'm watching a game, it's hard for me to discern when a team no longer has a reasonable chance to win the match.
-With this post, I hope to understand, roughly, what a 2 score lead in the 65th minute means in terms of basketball scoring.
+When I watch a game, it's hard for me to discern when a team no longer has a reasonable chance to win the match.
+With this post, I hope to understand, roughly, what a 2 score lead in the 65th minute means in terms of basketball or American football scoring.

-The plots from this post are produced using Plotly, so they are interactive.
-You can double-click on an icon in the legend to hide all other lines, and then double click on it again to restore the rest of the lines.
+The first three plots in this post are produced using Plotly, so they are interactive.
+You can double-click on an icon in the legend to hide all other lines, and then double click on it again to restore them.
 To hide or show a line, just click on its icon in the legend.
-You can also select portions of the plot to zoom in on using a click and drag to highlight the area of interest.
+You can also select portions of the plot to zoom in on using a click and drag to highlight the region of interest.
 Click on the home button in the top right to return the plot to the original axes.
 Lastly, hovering over the points will show their values!

 ### Soccer
 The first sport I want to look at is soccer.
 The data comes from [StatsBomb](https://github.com/statsbomb/open-data/tree/master), who provide a wonderful dataset of event-level data for thousands of games.
-For our purposes, I focused on men's soccer, and only international competition or matches from top European leagues.
-These were the Premier League, La Liga, Bundesliga, Serie A, Ligue 1, Champions League, or UEFA Europa League.
+For our purposes, I focused on men's soccer, and only international competition or matches from top European leagues (Premier League, La Liga, Bundesliga, Serie A, Ligue 1, Champions League, or UEFA Europa League).
 In total, there were 2524 matches from a variety of years.
 I've excluded game states where the score differential is greater than three goals, as these states make up only 2.2% of states, and adding those lines would make the plot harder to read and interact with.

 For the larger goal differences, those leads naturally took longer to build up, hence those lines start later.
 Those deficits look to be very difficult to overcome, and fans with those leads can feel comfortable that their team is likely to win.